 And in its initial bankruptcy filings, Gymboree provided no “cure” amounts to its landlords for breaking the leases.

 One source, who works for a national landlord and asked to remain anonymous, said that owners get regular financial updates from tenants and take back space if they sense closures coming.

 “Our leasing team has been very proactive to get in front of these bankruptcies,” the source said, noting that the landlord began taking back spaces from Sears in 2010, long before that company went bankrupt.

-In the tri-state area, outposts at Danbury Fair, Stamford Town Center, Westfield Trumbull and Galleria White Plains closed.
+In the tri-state area, outposts at Danbury Fair, Stamford Town Center, Westfield Trumbull and Galleria White Plains were expected to close.
 That was in addition to stores across New Jersey, including in Wayne, Paramus and Livingston.
-In New York City, one store on 34th Street in Manhattan has already shuttered.
+In New York City, a store on 34th Street in Manhattan already shuttered.

 But in April, after the closings commenced, Charlotte Russe tweeted that it, too, was staging a comeback, with plans to launch a new online presence and open 100 stores.
 It has since announced openings in places like Jersey City’s Newport Centre and the Brass Mill Center in Waterbury, Connecticut.

 Still, the filing marks a reversal from just six years ago, when growing sales had the retailer considering an initial public offering.
 Mounting debt from a private equity takeover in 2009 — it was bought by Advent International — and declining sales shelved those IPO prospects.